victoriactemple/command-line-mystery/readme.md

 ## Getting Started

-1. Fork this repo, and clone it into your `develop` folder on your local machine.
+1. Fork this repo, and clone it into your `dev` folder on your local machine.

 2. Change directories into `command-line-mystery`: